justinwoo/purescript-simple-json/docs/quickstart.md

 # Quickstart

-## Reading Simple Types
+## Decoding Simple Types

-Simple-JSON can be used to easily read simple types, such as numbers, ints, strings, booleans, etc.
+Simple-JSON can be used to easily decode simple types, such as numbers, ints, strings, booleans, etc.

-The following example attempts to parse an integer from the string `"1"` and print it to the console.
+The following example attempts to decode an integer from the string `"1"` and print it to the console.
 ```hs
 import Prelude
 import Data.Either (Either(..))